Siphon880gh/devbrain/Web Development/3. New Generation (2013) - Node, React, Express, Svelte/react/_ React - What is it.md

 3. **Event Handling**: React follows a pattern where components can "subscribe" to state changes or pass callbacks as props, which is somewhat similar to the publish/subscribe pattern.
 This allows child components to communicate changes to their parent components, which can then react accordingly.

-In summary, React's design—using a tree structure, a virtual DOM, JSX, and a clear data flow—aims to optimize performance and make the development process more intuitive and manageable, especially for large-scale applications.
+In summary, React's design—using a tree structure, a virtual DOM, JSX, and a clear data flow—aims to optimize performance and make the development process more intuitive and manageable, especially for large-scale applications